-The first thing we do when born is to breathe.
+Inspiration is the primary gift we each receive when entering this world, as the first thing we do when born is to breathe.

-The global human lifespan in 2019 is, on average, 80 years.
+In 2019 (pre covid), the global human lifespan was recorded as being, on average, around 80 years.

 A human can live up to three weeks without food, three days without water, but if starved of oxygen, will survive for only three minutes.

 This means the act of breathing, being such a vital part of our lives and which massively controls our ability to thrive or to perish, as well as perform, should not be taken lightly.